trisberg/springone-explore-2023/TAP-native-build.md

 tanzu apps workload get hello-tap
 ```

-Since this is a native build, it could take 10 minutes or longer to complete, so be patient.
+Since this is a native build, it could take 10 minutes or longer to complete, please be patient.

 ## Access the app